Dusty winds clear JWST super-early galaxies: Dusty outflows

 \section{Dusty outflows}

 We evaluate the boost factor $A$ using \code{CLOUDY} \citep{2013RMxAA..49..137F} and \code{Starburst99} \citep{Leitherer99} simulations.
 We generate a large number of star-forming galaxy SEDs using Starburst99\footnote{https://www.stsci.edu/science/starburst99/docs/default.htm}, varying SFR, stellar mass, metallicity and age.
 We then use \code{Cloudy} to compute $A$, following \citet{fabian2006}.
-We found $A$ in the range $450-600$ for a $10-300$ Myr starburst with $\rm SFR = 1-100 M_\odot \rm yr^{-1}$, $M_*=10^{7-8}\, M_\odot$, metallicity $Z=0.6-3\, Z_\odot$, and a Galactic dust-to-gas ratio, $D=1/162$. $A$ reduces by $\sim40-45\%$ if a 30\% lower $D$ value is adopted; it also depends on the optical depth of the absorbing gas in the optically thick regime, because gas shells located beyond $\tau_{1500} \simgt 1$ are not subject to radiation pressure.
+We found $A$ in the range $450-600$ for a $10-300$ Myr starburst with $\rm SFR = 1-100 M_\odot \rm yr^{-1}$, $M_*=10^{7-8}\, M_\odot$, metallicity $Z=0.6-3\, Z_\odot$, and a Galactic dust-to-gas ratio, $D=1/162$. $A$ reduces by $\sim40-45\%$ if a 30\% lower $D$ value is adopted. \citet{Arakawa2022} calculate $A$ for different dust grain composition and sizes finding values within the above ranges.
+At high optical depths two additional competing effects enters in the determination of $A$.
+On one side $A$ depends linearly on the optical depth of the absorbing gas because gas shells located beyond $\tau_{1500} \simgt 1$ are not subject to radiation pressure.
+On the other side in this regime reprocessing of the infrared radiation may further boost outflows \citep{Ishibashi2018}.
+The latter effect may be relevant for the galaxies with the highest densities ($N_H>10^{23}$cm$^{-2}$, $\tau_{1500}>50$), for which the infrared optical depth can exceed unity \citep{Pallottini2017}.

 Sources in the outflow regime should be virtually dust-free, and hence characterised by a small $A_V$, and blue UV spectral slopes ($\beta < -2$).
 On the contrary, systems that are not in that regime should be significantly attenuated by the dust produced by their stars.
-To test this basic hypothesis, in Fig. \ref{tauv} we plot $\tau_{1500}$ as a function of $\lambda_{E}$ (left panel), and the fraction of sources with $\tau_{1500}>0.4$ (corresponding to 1 mag attenuation) as a function of $\lambda_{E}$ (right).
+To test this basic hypothesis, in Fig. \ref{tauv} we plot $\tau_{1500}$ as a function of $\lambda_{E}$ or the specific SFR (left panel), and the fraction of sources with $\tau_{1500}>0.4$ (corresponding to 1 mag attenuation) as a function of $\lambda_{E}$ (right panel).